Multi-view biomedical foundation models for molecule-target and property prediction: Results

 \subsection{Case study: GPCR metabolite and drug target binding and identification}

 While benchmarks may validate models, it is key to demonstrate the use of molecular foundation models in a wider context.
 Here we use our multi-view model to conduct a large-scale virtual screening experiment by fine-tuning small molecule binding affinity models for 106 G Protein-Coupled receptors (GPCRs).
+We choose the multi-view model based its potential for robust performance over a large number of unexplored tasks.

 GPCRs are important group of targets for drug discovery campaigns~\cite{hauser2017trends}.
 A recent study by some of us identified a selection of GPCRs as potential drug targets for Alzheimer's disease~\cite{qiu_systematic_2024}.
 We consider the intersection between our screening database and AD-related GPCRs to uncover potential binders.

 We fine-tune our multi-view model on experimental binding affinity assays for 106 GPCR targets.
 This dataset contains experimental pKI values curated from ChEMBL~\cite{chembl2011} and GLASS~\cite{glass2015}.
-GPCRs with fewer bioactivity measurements ($< 100$) were not considered.
+All GPCRs datasets were retrieved but the GPCRs with fewer bioactivity measurements ($< 100$) were not considered.
 Before training, the dataset is filtered to exclude molecules with a molecular weight $>600$ Da.
 This cutoff is commiserate with the molecular properties of the metabolites and drug molecules that are in the screening (inference) set.
 Datasets with less than 50 data points were removed from the set.
 Each assay/GPCR target is treated as a separate regression task and data is split using the balanced scaffold protocol~\cite{zeng_accurate_2022}.
-In Fig \ref{fig:gpcr}A, we plot the prediction on the held-out set against the experimental values.
+In Fig. \ref{fig:gpcr}A, we plot the prediction on the held-out set against the experimental values.
 The multi-view fine-tuned models are overall in good agreement with the held-out set (Pearson correlation coefficient 0.78, average RMSE 0.79).
 To further validate our model, in Fig. \ref{fig:gpcr}B we plot the Pearson correlation coefficient against the RMSE for each individual target.
 These metrics are negatively correlated, as expected.
 Over $80\%$ of fine-tuned models have $\text{RMSE} < 1$ and nearly $70\%$ have correlations $> 0.6$ on the held-out set.